aniasobo/dev-pills/react/hooks.md

 * the memoized value only gets recomputed on change to one of the passed dependencies
 * helps avoid expensive recalculations on render
 * the function passed into it runs on render; side effects belong in `useEffect()`
-* ifno array is given, a new value will be computed on every render
+* if no array is given, a new value will be computed on every render
 * use it to optimise performace of code that should run ok without it

 ## `useRef()`

+* lets you access DOM element
 * [good example use of the `useRef()` hook](https://overreacted.io/making-setinterval-declarative-with-react-hooks/)
 * > `useRef` returns a mutable ref object whose `.current` property is initialized to the passed argument (`initialValue`).
 The returned object will persist for the full lifetime of the component
 * > handy for keeping any mutable value around similar to how you’d use instance fields in classes